Lujain23/COMP3005_FinalProject/README.md

 - click on the link shown

 # Important Notes
-- Suggested iDE: VS Code
+- Suggested IDE: VS Code
 - make sure to change the password in src/function.py function connectToDatabase()

 # Video demo